openmhealth/shimmer/README.md

   * The `username` query parameter can be set to any unique identifier you'd like to use to identify the user.
 1. Find the `authorizationUrl` value in the returned JSON response and redirect your user to this URL.
 Your user will land on the third-party website where they can login and authorize access to their third-party user account.
 1. Once authorized, they will be redirected to `http://<<shimmer-host>:8083/authorize/{shimKey}/callback`.

+### Authorize access from the console

+To initiate the authorization process from the console,

+1. Type in an arbitrary user handle.
+This handle can be anything, it's just your way of referring to a user.
+1. Press *Find* and the console will show you a *Connect* button for each API with [configured](#setting-up-your-credentials) authentication credentials.
+1. Click *Connect* and a pop-up will open.
+1. Follow the authorization prompts.
+1. After following the prompts, you should see an `authorization successful` response in the pop-up.
+1. The pop-up will then automatically close.

 ## Reading data
 A shim can produce JSON data that is either *normalized* to Open mHealth schemas or in the *raw* format produced by the third-party API.
 Raw data is passed through from the third-party API.
 Normalized data conforms to [Open mHealth schemas](http://www.openmhealth.org/documentation/#/schema-docs/schema-library).